alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 53,
+  slide_image2
+  filename="slide53.png"
-  :alt => "White text on green: “Trust is something you can actively build”."
+  alt="White text on green: “Trust is something you can actively build”."
 %}

 But if I want to take you to take one thing away from today, it's this: **trust is something you can actively build**.